FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 isisomorphic(X::YourObject, Y::YourObject) ::Tuple{Bool, Union{YourMorphism, Nothing}}
 ```

-Provided these methods exist you can call the function `groethendieck_ring` on your
+Provided these methods exist you can call the function `grothendieck_ring` on your
 category.

 ```@docs